How to Make Dried Orange Slices for Decoration

 How to Store Dried Orange Slices

-I’m sure that once you have made them you will want to keep them for next year and the year after that.
+I’m sure that once you have made your dried orange slices you will want to keep them for next year and the year after that.
 They need to be stored correctly to make sure they keep and don’t go mouldy.

 Make sure they are completely dry before storing them, then wrap them in paper and store in a separate cardboard box in a cool dry place.